flexxui/flexx/docs/start.rst

 Dependencies
 ------------

+Flexx is CPython 3.x only for now.
+Support for Pypy very likely.
+Support for 2.x maybe.

 The only dependency of Flexx is Tornado (a pure Python package).
 To use ``flexx.ui`` you need a browser.
 To run apps that look like desktop apps, we recommend having Firefox installed.